Heathrow Airport Holdings: Divestitures under Ferrovial

-Effects of COVID-19 pandemic
+COVID-19 pandemic and new consortium

-As of 2020, during the COVID-19 crisis which enormously reduced air travel, the company had debts of over £17 billion to banks and bondholders.
+As of 2020, during the COVID-19 pandemic which enormously reduced air travel, the company had debts of over £17 billion to banks and bondholders.
 It is amongst the highest indebted UK companies, though 90% of its shares are held overseas.
 Its request in October 2020 to increase airport charges was rejected by the Civil Aviation Authority.

+In January 2024, Ferrovial announced it would sell its shareholding to Ardian and the Public Investment Fund, subject to approval by regulatory bodies and rights which may be exercised by other shareholders.
+On 15 December 2024, it was reported that Ardian and the Public Investment Fund of Saudi Arabia have successfully acquired 22.6% and 15% respectively of stakes in Heathrow Airport for a combined US$4.12 billion through Ferrovial and other shareholders in FGP TopCo.